Botanical Name: Sisymbrium officinale.

 Plant Parts Used: The whole plant or just the flowering tops are used as herbal medicine.
 The plant is collected in the summer and may be used in liquid extracts.

-The plant should be used fresh, as the dried herb has very little medicinal effect.
+The plant should be used fresh, as the dried herb has a very little medicinal effect.

 Therapeutic Uses, Benefits and Claims of Hedge Mustard